Hucaru/Valhalla/README.md

 - [ ] Mob skill usage effect on players
 - [ ] Mob death
 - [ ] Mob respawn
+- [ ] Mob drops
 - [ ] Trade
 - [ ] Minigames
 - [ ] Party
 - [ ] Guild

+## TODO:
+- Redo nx parsing before adding more features that use it

 ## Acknowledgements
 - Sunnyboy for providing a [list](http://forum.ragezone.com/f921/library-idbs-versions-named-addresses-987815/) of idbs for which this project would not have started